-(b) The department may, at its sole discretion, contract with qualified organizations, including organizations with demonstrated expertise in implementing Farm to School programs, for general or specialized services to implement this article, including personnel, marketing, public relations, training, research, evaluation, and administration.

-9106.
-The department shall, subject to Section 9105, collaborate with CDFA and DHS to establish a Farm to School interagency working group to coordinate and advance the work of the program.
-The working group shall include representatives of the department, CDFA, and DHS.
-The working group shall seek the participation and input of interested stakeholders, including, but not limited to, school districts, food service directors, farmers, food distributors and processors, and farm organizations with expertise in Farm to School programs, and nonprofit organizations with expertise in community food security.
-The working group shall identify and promote the critical components of individual Farm to School programs and advise the department on needed actions and effective strategies to implement the California Farm to School Child Nutrition Improvement Program.

-9107. (a) The department shall, subject to Section 9105, offer voluntary farm to school Farm to School workshops and training sessions to school food service directors and personnel on the purchasing and use of seasonal fruits and vegetables from local farmers for use in federally reimbursable meal programs and other meals served on campus.
-Training sessions shall promote school lunch program marketing strategies that link to other on-campus nutrition activities, including but not limited to, nutrition education in the classroom, school gardens, and cooking demonstrations.
+- (b) The department may, at its sole discretion, contract with qualified organizations, including organizations with demonstrated expertise in implementing Farm to School programs, for general or specialized services to implement this article, including personnel, marketing, public relations, training, research, evaluation, and administration. - 9106. (a) The department shall, subject to Section 9105, collaborate with CDFA and DHS to establish a Farm to School interagency working group to coordinate and advance the work of the program. - (b) The working group shall do all of the following: - (1) Include representatives of the department, CDFA, DHS, and interested stakeholders, including, but not limited to, school districts, food service directors, farmers, food distributors and processors, and farm organizations with expertise in Farm to School programs, and nonprofit organizations with expertise in community food security. - (2) Identify and promote the critical components of individual Farm to School programs and advise the department on needed actions and effective strategies to implement the California Farm to School Child Nutrition Improvement Program. - (3) Consider all of the following issues, in addition to any others it deems necessary: - (A) Packing and grading standards. - (B) Food safety. - (C) Ensuring timely payments to farmers participating in Farm to School programs. - (D) Informing schools of the availability of farm products. - (E) The adequacy of staffing, storage, and preparation equipment necessary to operate a Farm to School program. - (F) Promoting curriculum that links Farm to School program activities to existing state academic content standards. - 9107. (a) The department shall, subject to Section 9105, offer voluntary workshops and training sessions to school food service directors and personnel on strategies for implementing Farm to School programs that are connected to federally reimbursable meal programs and other meals served on campus.
+Training sessions shall promote school lunch program marketing strategies that link to other on-campus nutrition activities, including, but not limited to, nutrition education in the classroom, school gardens, and cooking demonstrations.
 To the extent feasible, the workshops and training sessions may be offered in conjunction with other nutrition outreach and education programs sponsored by the department.

-\7\ AB 826
+7 AB 826